-Sana Khan Gives A Befitting Reply To Ex-Boyfriend Melvin Louis' Cryptic Post
+Sana Khan Gives Befitting Reply To Ex-Boyfriend Melvin Louis' Cryptic Post

 Sana Khan and Melvin Louis' breakup is getting controversial and messy with each passing day.
 The Bigg Boss 7 fame Sana Khan had recently opened up and alleged that Melvin had cheated on her.
 This was followed by the actress sharing a hilarious meme on social media, taking a pot-shot at her ex-boyfriend.